mwgrassgreen/AdaTiSS/README.md

 * [R](https://www.r-project.org/) (version >= 3.3.0)

 ## Usage
-To illustrate the usage of our package, we took a small set of gene expression in raw TPM from [GTEx project] (https://gtexportal.org/home/datasets) in version 7 as an example.
+To illustrate the usage of our package, we took a small set of gene expression in raw TPM from [GTEx project](https://gtexportal.org/home/datasets) in version 7 as an example.

 The data folder includes raw TPM expression for 2000 genes from 181 samples across 32 tissues and a pheonotype info of the tissue type for each sample.

+To call the AdaTiSS source function

 `source('./R/AdaTiSS_fn.R')`